 Penetration testing can combine both manual and automated testing to reveal more vulnerabilities and potential points of attack than automated scanning alone.
 Unlike VA scans, penetration testing relies on the expertise of trained professionals to simulate attacks against computer systems to discover weaknesses – all in the name of cybersecurity.

-The fundamental goal of penetration testing is to discover vulnerabilities in target systems or applications, map the attack surface area and try to put the pieces together in an attempt to obtain access to sensitive information or control over a target.
-As such, an outside company should perform penetration testing so that your organization can benefit from an independent assessment and a set of eyes not familiar with the security details – mimicking a real-world scenario.
+The fundamental goal of penetration testing is to discover vulnerabilities in target systems or applications, map the attack surface area and try to put the pieces together to obtain access to sensitive information or control over a target.
+As such, an outside company should perform penetration testing so that your organization can benefit from an independent assessment and a set of eyes unfamiliar with the security details – mimicking a real-world scenario.